 A security rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time for any reason.
 No person or entity will be obligated to provide any additional credit enhancement with respect to the Rated Notes.
 Any withdrawal of the ratings may have an adverse effect on the liquidity and market price of the Rated Notes.
-The ratings assigned to the Rated Notes address the likelihood of receipt by the Holders of the Rated Notes of all distributions to which such Holders are entitled by the Maturity Date.
 The ratings assigned to the Rated Notes do not represent any assessment of the likelihood that principal prepayments might differ from those originally anticipated or address the possibility that Holders of the Rated Notes might suffer a lower than anticipated yield.
 We cannot assure you that an engaged NRSRO will not lower or withdraw its ratings.